What is Emergency Dental Care?

 Will My Insurance Cover My Emergency Visit?

-Some dental emergency procedures may be covered under your dental insurance plan.
+Some urgent dental care in Friendswood, TX, may be covered under your dental insurance plan.
 To learn more about your coverage, a member of our staff will get in touch with your provider.
 Regardless of whether or not you have dental insurance, we still want you to receive the best possible care for your smile.
-Made Ya Smile Dental in Friendswood, TX offers an in-house savings plan for patients without insurance and several convenient payment options to help you cover any out-of-pocket costs.
+Made Ya Smile Dental in Friendswood, TX, offers an in-house savings plan for patients without insurance and several convenient payment options to help you cover any out-of-pocket costs.
 We also partner with CareCredit® to bring flexible payment plans to you and your family.

 About Emergency Dental Care